spbkaizo/6MusicProxy/README.md

 I've had this running about a year, its pretty stable and handles router reboots well, if the rooter reboots in a short time then you should not hear any breaks in the streams which used to drive me mad!

+# Installation

+1. Create a user
+2. Give that user ownership of the files /var/log/6music.log, /var/db/sequence.dat, /var/run/6music.pid
+3. Run the command as that user, e.g. doas -u 6musicproxy 6MusicProxy

 # Log file format